 Your directors state that no disclosure or reporting is required in respect of the following items as there were no transactions for the same during the year under review:

-1. No orders have been passed by any Regulator or Court or Tribunal which can have significant impact on the going concern status and the Company's operations in future;
+2) Significant or material orders passed by the Regulators or Courts or Tribunals, impacting the going concern status and Company’s operations in future;

-Your directors take this opportunity to place on record their appreciation for the valuable contributions and commitment by employees and officers at all levels, in the progress of the company.
+Your directors take this opportunity to place on record their appreciation for the valuable contributions and committed by employees and officers at all levels, in the progress of the company.

 For and on Behalf of the Board of Directors Ganesh Benzoplast Limited